eshwavin/ConstraintKit/README.md

 ### Edge and SafeAreaEdge
 These enums represent the various edges that can be used when pinning views.

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-Contribution
+## Contribution

 Contributions are welcome!
-Feel free to open issues or submit pull requests for enhancements and bug fixes.
+Feel free to open issues, submit pull requests for enhancements and bug fixes, or improve documentation.